dvusd/NodeDisabled/README.md

 NodeDisabled
 ============

-A plugin that provides the ability to visually indicate to the user that a node is disabled by shading the node.
+A plugin that augments a node to visually indicate to the user that it is disabled.

 ExtJS 4.1 Compatible